florencegogovor/florencegogovor/README.md

 - 🌱 I expect to graduate in July 2025 with a Bachelor’s degree in Cybersecurity and Information Assurance

 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
-I'm a native french speaker
+I'm a native French speaker